Hanaregoma stable (active)

 Hanaregoma stable (放駒部屋, Hanaregoma beya), formerly known as Matsugane stable and Nishonoseki stable, is a stable of sumo wrestlers.
-It was founded in 1990 as Matsugane stable by Wakashimazu who branched out from the Futagoyama stable.
-It has produced five top makuuchi division wrestlers; Wakakoshō (2000), Wakatsutomu (2001), Harunoyama (2004), Shōhōzan (2011) and Ichiyamamoto (2021).
-After the retirement of Harunoyama in November 2006 the stable had no sekitori until Shōhōzan (then known as Matsutani) reached the jūryō division in March 2010.
+It was founded in 1990 as Matsugane stable by Wakashimazu who branched out from the Futagoyama stable and changed its name to Hanaregoma in 2021.
+It has produced five top division wrestlers; Wakakoshō (2000), Wakatsutomu (2001), Harunoyama (2004), Shōhōzan (2011) and Ichiyamamoto (2021).
+After the retirement of Harunoyama in November 2006 the stable had no until Shōhōzan (then known as Matsutani) reached the division in March 2010.
 As of January 2023 it had 8 wrestlers.

-In late 2014, the general consensus among those with connections to the Nishonoseki ichimon was that an ichimon so named without a Nishonoseki stable as its head was a misnomer.
-In accordance with this general opinion, the oyakata of Matsugane stable, which had absorbed support personnel from the defunct Nishonoseki when it closed, decided to revive the name.
+In late 2014, the general consensus among those with connections to the Nishonoseki was that an so named without a Nishonoseki stable as its head was a misnomer.
+In accordance with this general opinion, the of Matsugane stable, which had absorbed support personnel from the defunct Nishonoseki when it closed, decided to revive the name.
 He switched his Matsugane elder name with the former Tamarikidō's Nishonoseki elder name, thus allowing him to rename the stable.
-The former Tamarikidō, now known as Matsugane-oyakata, also joined the newly renamed stable.
+The former Tamarikidō, now known as Matsugane, also joined the newly renamed stable.